bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 == Defining Behavior: Trajectory Sets and Enrichments <chap:intent_to_reality:behavior>

 Before describing the gaps, we must first formalize what we mean by "behavior".
-While the term is often left undefined in the literature, it is fruitful to define it precisely within the context of MDPs.
+While the term is often left undefined in the literature, it is fruitful to define it precisely within the context of #(abbrv.MDP)s.

 ==== Behavior <def:behavior>
 We define a *behavior* $beta$ as a set of trajectories, where each trajectory $tau$ is a sequence of state-action tuples: